Open_Redirects

 Here, you can see the components of a URL.
 The way the browser redirects the user depends on how the browser differentiates between these components:

-Browsers redirect users to the location indicated by the hostname section of the URL.
-However, URLs don’t always follow the strict format shown in this example. let's discuss some strategies:
+section of the URL.
+However, URLs donβt always follow the strict format shown in this example. let's discuss some strategies:

 1- Using Browser Autocorrect, Blocklist Bypass

-Modern browsers often autocorrect URLs that don’t have the correct components For example, Chrome will interpret all of these URLs as pointing to https://attacker.com:
+Modern browsers often autocorrect URLs that donβt have the correct components For example, Chrome will interpret all of these URLs as pointing to https://attacker.com

 These quirks can help you bypass URL validation based on a blocklist.
-For example, if the validator rejects any redirect URL that contains the strings https:// or http://, you can use an alternative string, like https; and the same thing for u can replace forward slash with backslash http;\\
+For example, if the validator rejects any redirect URL that contains the strings https:// or http://, you can use an alternative string, like https;

 2- Exploiting Flawed Validator Logic, Allowlist Bypass

-the URL validator often checks if the redirect URL starts with, contains, or ends with the site’s domain name.
-You can bypass this type of protection by creating a subdomain or directory with the target’s domain name:
+the URL validator often checks if the redirect URL starts with, contains, or ends with the siteβs domain name.
+You can bypass this type of protection by creating a subdomain or directory with the targetβs domain name:

 To prevent these attacks, the validator might accept only URLs that both start and end with a domain listed on the allowlist.
-However, it’s possible to construct a URL that satisfies both of these rules.
-Take a look at : https://example.com/login redir=https://example.com.attacker.com/example.com This URL redirects to attacker.com, The browser will interpret the first example.com as the subdomain name and the second one as the File Path.
+However, itβs possible to construct a URL that satisfies both of these rules.
+Take a look at : https://example.com/login redir=https://example.com.attacker.com/example.com

-Or you could use the at symbol (@) to make the first example.com the username portion of the URL https://example.com/login?redir=https://example.com@attacker.com/example.com Custom-built URL validators are prone to attacks like these, because developers often don’t consider all edge cases
+Custom-built URL validators are prone to attacks like these, because developers often donβt consider all edge cases

 3- Using Data URLs

 data URLs use the data: scheme to embed small files in a URL.
-They are constructed in this format: data:MEDIA_TYPE[;base64],DATA examples-> data:text/plain,hello!
+They are constructed in this format: data:MEDIA_TYPE[;base64],DATA

-we can use the encoding option to embed a piece of code that redirect the user and bypass the protection as <script>location="https://example.com"</script> would be like this: https://example.com/login?redir=data:text/html;base64, PHNjcmlwdD5sb2NhdGlvbj0iaHR0cHM6Ly9leGFtcGxlLmNvbSI8L3NjcmlwdD4=
+we can use the encoding option to embed a piece of code that redirect the user and bypass the protection as <script>location="https://example.com"</script>

 4- Exploiting URL Decoding

-the URLs sent over the internet have to be URL encoded, so when a browser/Validator deals with these URLs they have to decode them first and find out what's contained in them so
+, so when a browser/Validator deals with these URLs they have to decode them first and find out what's contained in them so

 If there is any inconsistency between how the validator and browsers decode URLs, you could exploit that to your advantage:

-1. Try to double and triple encode a certain chars like the (/) in the file path https:// example.com/@attacker.com -> https://example.com%252f@attacker.com
+Try to double and triple encode a certain chars like the (/) in the file path

-3. find look-alike characters and insert them in URLs to bypass filters.
+and ==there's many scenarios==find look-alike characters and insert them in URLs to bypass filters.
 The Cyrillic character set is especially useful since it contains many characters similar to ASCII characters.

 take a look at Book of Bugbounty Tips for more Tips!.